darvinpatel/sentinelMap/README.md

 - Then, enter your credentials we created for our Azure vm in Step 3, click OK.
 - Accept the certificate warning
 - You should be logged into the vm when you see “Remote Desktop Connection” at the top of the screen.
+-
 ![](images/img23.PNG)
 ![](images/img24.PNG)
 ![](images/img25.PNG)
+> Please note that I have used Microsoft Remote Desktop to RDP into my VM as my host machine is Mac OS X

 ## Step 10A: Set up vm and explore
 - Click NO to all privacy settings and Accept